 “Then the Lord God formed a man from the dust of the ground and breathed into his nostrils the breath of life, and the man became a living being.”

 Whether God’s breath of life into Adam resulted in all men automatically having a soul.
 Or, if God creates each soul at conception is not clear.
 Suffice it to say that all living human beings have a body, soul, and spirit.
 Regardless if they are in the womb and born or even if they die in the womb.
 Ultimately, this is what makes abortion, such a murderous crime and tragedy.
 Unfortunately, many people lose this battle in the warfare for the soul of their unborn child.
 But that is a discussion for another article.

 Gift of Eternal Life

 All souls live for an eternity.
 Both the redeemed and the lost.
 They do not die.
 Though the lost will wish they had died, for that would be better for them than an eternity in Hell.
-Which is where all men are headed to by default unless they are regenerated by Christ and made spiritually alive.
+Which is where all men are headed to by default.
+Unless, of course, they are regenerated by Christ and made spiritually alive.

 In Mark 14:21 Jesus said of Judas, “… but woe to that man by whom the Son of Man is betrayed!
 It would have been better for that man if he had not been born.”

 Everyone who refuses the free gift of eternal life that is offered by God is in the same condition as Judas, as far as God is concerned.
 To not accept that free gift of life is a betrayal of the Son of God and the Father.
 Indeed, it is the unforgivable sin.

 God’s promises are available for all of us.
 It’s our choice where our soul will spend eternity.
 A greater understanding can be gained through prayer, studying the word of God and listening to audio sermons about the body, soul, and spirit.
 Consider where your path in life is taking you.
 Is it pleasing to God?